boldradius/total-map/README.md

 Library providing `Total`, a map-like data structure that assigns a value to every possible key.

-## The paper
+## Publications

-A short paper was presented at Scala Symposium 2015: Referential Integrity with Scala Types
+Scala Symposium 2015 paper: Referential Integrity with Scala Types

-A link to a free copy is available from the conference page: http://lampwww.epfl.ch/~hmiller/scala2015/
++ A link to a free copy is available from the conference page: http://lampwww.epfl.ch/~hmiller/scala2015/

+Scala by the Bay 2015 presentation slides : http://www.slideshare.net/Tindr/towards-reliable-lookups-scala-by-the-bay

 ## Introduction